snehagupta20/course-selling-app/README.md

 }

-# connect course from backend
+# login/;signup

+- ask before login/signup, who are you?
+    - seller
+        - profession
+        - experience

-- backend where?
+- backend code..
-    - got all courses.
-    - display top 5 courses
+- take in the input by the user (seller or user)
+    - using usestate to update the user's preference.
+- if user, redirect to user/signup
-    - map function to display 5 courses.
+- if seller, redirect to seller/signup
-    - alredy got json object

-- add author name in course model
-- add level in course model
-- we can get author name from courseid & user.
+- when user signus up, ham dono db mei check karenge uski details. if not in user, then in seller.
+- when signsup, wont ask if he's user ya seller.
+- only if he logs in, tabhi puchenge.